Corporate Headquarters in Virginia

 Virginia Hits All the Marks for Nestlé USA’s Headquarters

 When Nestlé USA, a subsidiary of Nestlé S.A., began searching for the site of its new U.S. corporate headquarters, the company’s criteria focused on location and talent.
-In 2017, following an arduous selection process that spanned 20 cities, Nestlé USA announced plans to invest $39.8 million to relocate its U.S. headquarters to Arlington County.
+In 2017, following an arduous selection process that spanned 20 cities, Nestlé USA announced plans to invest $39.8 million to establish its U.S. headquarters in Arlington County.

 Read the case study